UltraEngine/Documentation/CPP_Entity_Copy.md

 # Entity::Copy #
-This method returns a copy of the entity.
+This method returns a unique copy of the entity.
 Resources such as model meshes are duplicated, creating a new unique object.
+For faster performance and lower memory usage, consider using the [Instaniate](CPP_Entity_Instaniate.md) method instead.

 ## Syntax ##
 - shared_ptr<[Entity](CPP_Entity_Copy.md)\> Copy()